shanemc92/back-stop/README.md

 removed from the print output outright rather than blurred, since a CSS blur leaves the characters selectable in a PDF text layer.

-## Verified in a browser

-Rendered each print path to PDF, rasterised the QR sheet and the key card at 300 dpi, decoded both with zbar, and recovered the vault cold with nothing but those two decoded payloads - no file, no prior session.
-All codes came back byte-identical.
-The backup symbol still decoded at 200, 150, 100 and 75 dpi.
-An accidental print was confirmed to contain no codes and no account names, and the edit dialog leaves no plaintext in the DOM once closed.

-The page box is pinned with `@page { size: A4 portrait; margin: 12mm }` rather than inherited from the print dialog, so the artifacts are laid out against a known 186mm of printable width.
-Each QR symbol gets a whole page and the envelope reference notes get their own, and the symbol is sized `width: 100%` with both `max-width` and `max-height` at 151mm rather than a fixed size, so it scales down inside the page instead of overflowing.
-Width alone is not enough: a square symbol constrained only horizontally still spills downward on a short page, and an overflowing block is what makes an engine emit an extra page.
-151mm is well short of the 186mm available on purpose, because the page also carries a masthead, heading, intro prose and caption.
-The densest symbol the tool emits is about 1.3mm a module at that size, many times what a phone camera resolves; the busiest page tested leaves roughly 100mm of vertical slack.
-The three print panels are also exempted from the template's blanket `.panel { break-inside: avoid }`, since they are multi-page by design and a panel told never to break that cannot fit is a common source of stray pages.

-Note that "pages per sheet" in the print dialog is applied by the browser after the page is composed, so no stylesheet can override it.
-If two symbols land on one physical sheet, that setting is 2-up and needs changing in the dialog.

-Each print path also sets its own document title, so a print-to-PDF lands as `back-stop-key-card-...`, `back-stop-encrypted-backup-...` or `back-stop-PLAINTEXT-CODES-...` with a timestamp, rather than three files all called `back-stop.pdf` overwriting one another.
-The title is restored as soon as printing finishes, so no tab sits there advertising what was printed.
-Printing to PDF still writes plaintext or key material to disk and is only for testing the layouts.

-This is still a render, not a printer.
-A real end-to-end test on paper with a phone camera has not been done.

 ## Known limits

 - PBKDF2 is GPU-friendly and the browser offers nothing stronger without a dependency, so a short passphrase will not survive an offline attack on the exported file.
 Six or more unrelated words.
-- The AES-GCM in `recover.py` is hand-written rather than audited.
-It passes the NIST vectors and agrees with WebCrypto on real vaults, which is evidence but not a review.
+- The AES-GCM in `recover.py` is hand-written rather than an audited third-party library.
+It passesthe NIST vectors and agrees with WebCrypto on real vaults, which is evidencebut not a review.
 It is a fallback for when the browser is gone, not the everyday path.
 - Ten check bits will not catch every transcription error.
 A slip that passes the check still fails at the decrypt, with the generic message.
 - The key card decrypts the vault on its own.
 Store it apart from both the